binxio/iam-tags-cfn/README.md

         cfnresponse.send(event, context, cfnresponse.FAILED, {})
 ```

-This is the new Condition, which checks if the Role Tag is equal to the Resource (ec2) Tag.
-If they are different, it results in a Deny.
-So a RedRole is not able to update the Tag, or to Stop the instance of a Resource which belongs to Team Purple (or any other team).
+This is the Policy.
+As you can see I use the NotAction to give full admin permissions, except for 3 actions.
+So a team Red member can create a stack, but he must add a tag Team=Red.
+Otherwise the creation will fail.
+When de deployment is successful, the team Read member can only stop the machine deployed with the Tag Team=Red.
+And the user is not able to change the Tag to for example Team=Purple, or change Tags part of other stacks.

 ```yaml
   FullAccessManagedPolicy: